scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 ## Reference Table

-You can refer to the table below to get values to create Kubernetes Secrets and update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file according to the database you chose
+You can refer to the table below to get values to create Kubernetes Secrets and update the configuration files for Scalar DL deployment according to the database you chose.

 | Database  | storageType | contactPoints              | username       | password                                 | dynamoBaseResourceUnit | cosmosBaseResourceUnit |
 |:----------|-------------|----------------------------|----------------|------------------------------------------|------------------------|------------------------|